Peter-Noble/Peter-Noble.github.io/cv.md

 Gold in the UK Maths Challenge

-Awards won in London, Prague and Australia for short Lego animation.
+Part of a small group that created a Lego animation that won awards in London, Prague and Australia.

 ### EXPERIENCE

 #### Technical Manager, Collingwood College (2016 - present)
-This role involves communicating with groups organising events in the college as well as those that will help to put the events on (such as security, catering and the COO).
+Coordinating with groups organising events in the college, as well as those that will help to put the events on (such as security, catering and the COO).
 Also responsible for leading decisions regarding the budget that is £4,000 annually and almost £15,000 when including the technical budget for each event.

 #### Technical Theatre (2009 - present) (see <a href="/TechnicalTheatre">Technical Theatre</a>)
 ##### Durham Student Theatre (2015 - present)

-Fourteen shows as Technical Director, Lighting Designer or Sound Designer including DULOG’s “Spamalot” at the Gala Theatre and Piccolo Theatre’s “Swallow”.
+Fourteen shows as Technical Director, Lighting Designer or Sound Designer including DULOG’s “*Spamalot*” at the Gala Theatre and Piccolo Theatre’s “*Swallow*”.

 ##### Sawston Youth Drama (2011 - present)